AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/access-for-a-shared-custom-form-you-want-to-use.md

 When someone shares a custom field with View or Manage access, they can configure several other settings to further define that access.
 If you are a recipient of the field, those settings impact what you can do with the field.
 You might see the following when you view the field.

-For more information about how users configure sharing settings when sharing a custom form, see [Configure sharing for a custom field](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/configure-sharing-for-a-custom-field.md).
+For more information about how users configure sharing settings when sharing a custom form, see [Configure sharing for custom fields and widgets](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/configure-sharing-for-a-custom-field.md).

 <table cellspacing="15">
  <col>